Changed Relation Between Radio Flux F10,7 And Some Solar Activity Indices During Cycles 21 - 23: Conclusions

 \section{Conclusions}

-For a long time the scientists were interested in the simulation of processes in the earth's ionosphere and upper atmosphere.
-It's known that the solar radiance at 30,4 nm is very significant for determination of the Earth high thermosphere levels heating.
-(Lukyanova and Mursula, 2011) showed that the for solar 30,4 nm radiance fluxes forecasts (very important for Earth thermosphere's heating predictions) there were more prefer to use Mg II 280 nm observed data unlike usual $F_{10,7}$ observations.
-(Bruevich and Nusinov, 1984) for these purposes have developed a two-component model of solar emission in the EUV range (10 - 105 nm).
-It was shown that the intensity ratios of individual spectral lines depend only on the solar activity level.

-The close interconnection between activity indices make possible new capabilities in the solar activity indices forecasts.
-For the successful forecasts of maximum values and other parameters of future activity cycles it has been required to take into account the century component as was shown in forecasts developed by (Volobuev, 2009).
-At Figure 1 we see the smoothed curved described the maximums of cycles which shows the century cyclicity dependence on Wolf numbers cycle's maximums.
+We have shown that there are close links between the indices of solar activity.
+This can be successfully used for the forecasts of solar activity on different levels of the solar atmosphere.
+You need to take into account that (as we have shown above) such interconnections are the more powerful in the middle of the cycle and weaker in moments of maximums and minimums.

-In this paper we found out the cyclic behavior of yearly values of correlation coefficients $K_{corr}$ of linear regression for W, total solar irradiance, Mg II 280 nm and counts of flares versus $F_{10,7}$ during solar activity cycles 21,22 and 23 (see Figure 5).
-Since we show that yearly values of $K_{corr}$ have the maximum values at the rise and decline phases so the linear connection between indices is more strong in these cases.
-It means that the prognoses of solar indices, based on $F_{10,7}$ observations, will be more successful at rise and decline cycle's phases.
+In this paper we found out the cyclic behavior of yearly values of correlation coefficients $K_{corr}$ of linear regression for W, TSI, Mg II 280 nm and counts of flares versus $F_{10,7}$ during solar activity cycles 21,22 and 23 (see Figure 5).
+We showed that yearly values of $K_{corr}$ have the maximum values at the rise and decline phases of the activity cycle.
+Thus the linear connection between indices is more strong in these cases.
+It means that the forecasts of solar indices, based on $F_{10,7}$ observations in our case, will be more successful during the rise and decline phases of the activity cycle.

-We also determined that the yearly values of $K_{corr}$ are characterized by cyclic variations with the period that is equal to half length of period at 11 - year time scale (5,5 years about).
-Our study of linear regression between solar indices and $F_{10,7}$ confirms the fact that at minimum and at maximum cycle's phases the nonlinear state of interconnection between solar activity indices (characterized the energy release from different layers of solar atmosphere) increases.
+We also determined that the yearly values of $K_{corr}$ are characterized by cyclic variations with the period that is equal to half length of 11 - yr main solar cyclicity period (5,5 years about).
+Our study of linear regression between solar indices and $F_{10,7}$ confirms the fact that during the minimum and during the maximum phases of the cycles 21 - 23 the nonlinearity of interconnection between solar activity indices (characterized the energy release from different layers of solar atmosphere) increase.

-{\bf Acknowledgements} The authors thank the RFBR grant 09-02-01010 for support of the work.
+{\bf Acknowledgements} The authors thank the RFBR grant 12-02-00884 for support of the work.